sebo-b/TicFocuser-ng/README.md

 ### Configure Pololu Tic

 If you haven't do so, execute `ticgui` and properly configure Tic controller.
-Motor parameters are not controlled by TicFocuser driver.
+For various reasons motor parameters are not controlled by TicFocuser driver.

 At minimum:
 * Configure your motor parameters like: current limit, step mode, speed, acceleration, etc.

 ![ticcmd](https://raw.githubusercontent.com/sebo-b/TicFocuser/refactor/extras/ticgui_motorsettings.png)

 * Uncheck `Enable command timeout` checkbox in the `Serial` box.
-More info abt in in [Pololu Documentation in chapter 4.4](https://www.pololu.com/docs/0J71/all#4.4).
+More info abt it in [chapter 4.4 of Pololu Tic documentation](https://www.pololu.com/docs/0J71/all#4.4).

 * Test from `ticgui` if your focuser works correctly.

-You can read more about setting up a proper motor parameters in [Tic documentation](https://www.pololu.com/docs/0J71/all#4.3).
-In my setup I'm using current limit much lower than the rate of my motor because not much force is needed for my focuser, I save power and what's most important vibrations caused by motor are marginalised.
+You can read more about setting up proper motor parameters in [chapter 4.3 of Pololu Tic documentation](https://www.pololu.com/docs/0J71/all#4.3).
+In my setup I'm using current limit much lower than the rate of my motor because not much force is needed for my focuser, I save power and what's most important vibrations caused by the motor are marginalized.

 ### Configure KStars